hackclub/hackclub/workshops/pcb_level_1/README.md

 3. Pinout: While not technically a component, we will follow the standard Arduino Nano pinout.
 This really doesn't matter— unless you value your future self's sanity when trying to wire up new components.

 Now on to the actual circuit.
+Make sure you have KiCAD downloaded, then set up a new project, and open the schematic editor.

 ## Core (Microcontroller)